NileemaS/bustracker/README.md

 ## Description:
 >
 >Bus Tracker exercise uses map and real time bus tracking between MIT and Harvard.
-The map shows all 24 bus stops with the markers.
+The map shows all 24 bus stops with the markers with popups mentioning stop names.
 >
 >It shows buses both directions with slightly different colors.
-All markers has a small popups to show the stop names and buses with the last stop.
+Bus markers has popups to show the last stop names.
 >
->It has 2 buttons to resize the map.
+>It has two buttons to resize the map.
 When its full size, please click Esc to exit the full size.
+Expand button works both ways, to expand and to reset the screen.
+> Left side bar has options like 'How to Use' the map, going back to home page, Readme for map Repositories and contacts.
+>Right side bar has ADs displayed.
+>Header has Menu, Title, Clock showing current time and search button to go to other repositores.
+>Footer has shortcut links for YouTube and Linkedin with links for other Repositories.

 ## README:
 >ReadMe is a developer's profile project, where they'll be able to create their own portfolio and maintain a blog for their knowledge.
 >
->This exercise is designed using display style Grid and developed using JavaScript, HTML and Bootstrap
+>This exercise is designed using display style Grid and developed using JavaScript, CSS, HTML and Bootstrap.
 >The main area plays Eye exercise.
 >
 >It has a header and footer developed using Bootstrap.
->Header has more options to navigate to other Repositories, profile, Pacmen and bus tracker.
+>Header has more options to navigate to other Repositories like profile, Pacmen and bus tracker.
->Footer has the QR Code and list of projects quick links
+>Footer has the quick links for the contact and projects.
 >
 >It has left sidebar which contain animated buttons,
 >